The HHG Industry & The Summer of 2022

 - Continuing Driver & Labor Shortages

-It is important to remember that many of these challenges are simply beyond the control of the relocation and HHG industries.
-Let’s dive into the major challenges facing the household goods transportation industry today.
+It is important to remember that many of these challenges are beyond the control of the relocation and household goods (HHG) industries.
+So let’s dive into today’s major challenges facing the household goods transportation industry.

 Increased Household Goods Move Volume

 Move volume is up across the industry, an increase over currently elevated levels that have been present for the past year.
-Corporate relocation volume is up over 2020 and has been approaching pre-pandemic figures from 2019.
+Corporate relocation volume is up over 2022 and has been approaching pre-pandemic figures from 2020 and 2021.

-Additionally, U.S. military moves have been restarted which account for a large portion of typical HHG traffic.
+Additionally, U.S. military moves have been restarted, accounting for a large portion of typical HHG traffic.
 Previously, these moves were on hold throughout 2020, with few exceptions for emergency or national security moves.
-Military relocation volume has suddenly jumped, nearing its typical summer volume.
+As a result, military relocation volume has suddenly jumped, nearing its typical summer volume.

-Volume began to skyrocket in 2020 with consumers deciding that they want to make major life changes during the pandemic.
+Volume began to skyrocket in 2020, with consumers deciding that they wanted to make significant life changes during the pandemic.
 This was accelerated by work-from-home policies, with companies allowing their workforce to live and work from anywhere with an internet connection.

 Due to increased demand, COD pricing has become elevated.
 This increase in consumer pricing will continue to harm those relocating employees that are provided a lump sum benefit in place of a comprehensive relocation package.
 Their moving budget will no longer stretch as far as it may have in previous years, placing these transferees in a tight spot.